maiziezhoulab/FocalSV/README.md

 For target mode, you need to first perform FocalSV-target large indel call in the target regions of duplications, as we have a module of duplication recovery from insertions.
 You need to follow the step1 FocalSV-target mode to generate the large indel call result.

-Here is an example of running the large indel call on HCC1395.
+Here is an example of running the large indel call on HCC1395 chr21.
 ```
 python3 FocalSV/focalsv/focalsv.py \
 --bam_file HCC1395_Pacbio_hg38.bam \
 --ref_file zenodo/hg38_ref.fa \
---chr_num 0 \
+--chr_num 21 \
 --bed_file zenodo/HCC1395_SV_rich_regions_DUP.bed \
 --out_dir ./FocalSV_results_DUP \
 --data_type CLR \
 --num_cpus 10 \
 --num_threads 8
 ```

+As we mentioned before, we recommend submitting jobs by chromosome and then merging the VCF.
+If you don't mind a longer running time, you can also use "--chr_num 0" to enable sequential running in one job.

 If you want to run it on another sample, you need to provide the interested DUP target region BED file.
 ```